andreaaazo/reelscraper/README.md

 print(f"Total reels scraped: {len(all_reels)}")
 ```

 > **Note:** The multi-account scraper reads usernames from your provided file (one per line) and aggregates reels across all accounts.
-Logging messages and progress are displayed during processing, and the final result is saved if `DataSaver` is configured.
+Logging messages and progress are displayed during processing if `LoggerManager` is configured.
+The final result is saved if `DataSaver` is configured.

 ---